 Frequently Asked Questions

-What to do with your hands when presenting
+What can you do with your hands when presenting?

 When presenting, it's important to use your hands purposefully to make a positive impression and enhance your message.
 Therefore, you should keep your hands relaxed with open palms, use gestures to benefit your presentation and maintain eye contact with your audience.